 My talk at ohgmcon was split into five topics – this blog post is about one of these, condensing two frantic minutes in a dark basement into something for a less captive audience.
 Enjoy.

-This test was inspired by Alec Bertram‘s response to my post on Shopify not allowing robots.txt modification.
-I know Alec had run an initial test regarding this and had encountered some interesting initial results.
+This test was inspired by Alec Bertram‘s response to my post on Shopify not allowing robots.txt modification (update 06.2021, now they do) I know Alec had run an initial test regarding this and had encountered some interesting initial results.
 I managed to replicate this and push a little further.

 Fair Warning: my robots.txt file was comical even before this post: